BetterThanTomorrow/calva/docs/site/connect-sequences.md

 The [Calva built-in sequences](https://github.com/BetterThanTomorrow/calva/blob/published/src/nrepl/connectSequence.ts) also use this format, check them out to get a clearer picture of how these settings work.

 !!!
 Note "Path segments"
     `projectRootPath` and `nReplPortFile` both take an array of path segments.
-This is to make the paths wor cross-platform.
+This is to make the paths work cross-platform.
 If you can't be bothered splitting up the path in segments, put the whole path in the first segment, though please note that if you use Windows path separators, these will not work for users with Linux or macOS.

 ## Example Sequences

-Wether you just want to speed up your workflow, or encode some workflow/mechanics into it, there's often that you can create a custom sequence that helps.
+Whether you just want to speed up your workflow or encode some workflow/mechanics into it, it's often the case that you can create a custom sequence that helps.

 ### Minimal menus with full stack shadow-cljs REPLs